Jonathan-de-Villiers/marilu-rehab-platform/START_HERE.md

 ### If you have 1 hour:
 **Read:** `PROJECT_SUMMARY.md`
-Comprehensive overview with recommendations, ROI analysis, and next steps.
+Comprehensive overview with recommendations and next steps.

 ### If you have 2-3 hours:
 **Read all documents** in this order: